lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

   /// Data Repository that will be used to fetch data from PineTime final DeviceRepository deviceRepository;

-  /// Constructor for Device Bloc.
+  /// Construct a Device Bloc.
 Data Repository is mandatory.
   DeviceBloc({@required this.deviceRepository})
       : assert(deviceRepository != null);